 Walters & Wolf

 WIP Mechanical, Inc.

-Studio Winterich collaborated with global architectural firm Gensler to design the project’s public art component.
-Among the largest glass art installations in the Bay Area, this kiln-formed low-iron glass artwork is permanently integrated into the building structure and measures 135″ x 165′ x 8″.
+Studio Winterich collaborated with the global architectural firm Gensler to design the project’s public art component.
+Among the largest glass art installations in the Bay Area, this kiln-formed low-iron glass artwork is permanently integrated into the building structure and measures 11-4″ x 165′ x 8″.
 Inspiration for the piece came from the history of the city of Oakland, with particular reference to Live Oak acorns.
 The visual pattern found on the fruit of the city’s namesake tree and tokens from an early transit system—the Key System—offered a geometric idea for the artwork, which displays a subtle wave pattern over the length of a city block.
-The site was a north-facing seventy-four foot long glass wall plus a west-facing ninety-one foot wall.
+The site was a north-facing seventy-four-foot long glass wall plus a west-facing ninety-one-foot wall.
 It was to include no colored glass but have a commanding presence on the building’s exterior.
-How to make clear, north-facing, uncolored glass sing on this building?
+How can a clear, north-facing, uncolored glass sing on this building?
 The answer lay in the natural reflective quality of simple window glass.
-Kiln-formed facets reflect near constant urban activities of passing buses, cars, bicyclists, and pedestrians and cause the glass walls to sparkle and flash reflected light across their facets as if they were electrified.
+Kiln-formed facets reflect near-constant urban activities of passing buses, cars, bicyclists, and pedestrians and cause the glass walls to sparkle and send reflected light across their facets as if they were electrified.

 • Restrained and thoughtful approach